cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 # IANA Considerations {#iana}

-This document creates several new registries under the new heading "C509 Certificate".
+This document creates several new registries under the new heading "CBOR Encoded X.509 (C509) Parameters".
 For all items, the 'Reference' field points to this document.

 The expert reviewers for the registries defined in this document are expected to ensure that the usage solves a valid use case that could not be solved better in a different way, that it is not going to duplicate one that is already registered, and that the registered point is likely to be used in deployments.
 They are furthermore expected to check the clarity of purpose and use of the requested code points.
 Experts should take into account the expected usage of entries when approving point assignment, and the length of the encoded value should be weighed against the number of code points left that encode to that size and how constrained the systems it will be used on are.
 Values in the interval \[-24, 23\] have a 1 byte encodings, other values in the interval \[-256, 255\] have a 2 byte encodings, and the remaining values in the interval \[-65536, 65535\] have 3 byte encodings.

 ## C509 Certificate Types Registry {#type}

-IANA has created a new registry titled "C509 Certificate Types" under the new heading "C509 Certificate".
+IANA has created a new registry titled "C509 Certificate Types" under the new heading "CBOR Encoded X.509 (C509) Parameters".
 The columns of the registry are Value, Description, and Reference, where Value is an integer, and the other columns are text strings.
 For values in the interval \[-24, 23\] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-----------------------------------------------------------+